What is X-Ray Fluorescence?

 Regulations Regarding Toys

-Toy safety is regulated by Part 3 of the EU Toy Safety Directive (EN71 Part 3).
-It stipulates regulations regarding the oral intake of heavy metals in toys that are designed for children aged 6 or younger, and that could be placed in the mouth or swallowed.
-The target metal elements and their regulation values are shown in Table 3.
+Toy safety is regulated by Part 3 of the EU Toy Safety Directive (EN71 Part 3), which limits the migration of heavy metals in toys designed for children.
+In Japan, Toy Safety Standards (ST-2002) were established, with regulation values for lead added in 2006.

 These ST standards include the Food Sanitation Act, EN71, and other regulations as inspection items.